-HEPA filters were invented over 70 years ago by the US government.
-There’s no patent, nothing fancy – they’re just simple, effective tech.
+First, let’s clear this up: HEPA filters found in air purifiers were invented over 70 years ago during the Manhattan Project.
+There’s no patent and they’re not fancy – they’re just simple, effective fiber filters.

-That’s why the Blast can put out three times the clean air as that Swiss-made IQ Air and cost about 10% the price.
+The Blast puts out three times the clean air as that Swiss-made IQAir, and costs about 10% the price.
 Clean air is simple.

 If you scale this up to 10 purifiers and the replacement filters needed for 3 years (what a typical 500-1000sqm office might need) then the comparison gets even more apparent.